 Jesus says that when these two had searched diligently and found it, in the first case, there was ‘rejoicing in heaven’.
 In the second case of the coin, Jesus says, ‘the angels in heaven rejoiced’.

-The first two parables involve an animate sheep which had strayed from its flock, which necessitated the shepherd to leave the 99 sheep in a fold or in a fellowship and go looking for the Lost Sheep.
+The first of these two parables involves an animate sheep which had strayed from its flock, which necessitated the shepherd to leave the 99 sheep in a fold or in fellowship and go looking for the Lost Sheep.

 The second was a coin, an inanimate object, which couldn’t have got lost on its own, consequently, the woman sweeps her place and recovers it.
 In these two cases, there was EFFORT by the owner to trace it.

 However, the third parable of the PRODIGAL SON required no effort from the outside.
-This parable involves a human being’s Realisation after depleting his salt.
+This parable involves a human being’s Realisation after depleting his salt and returning to his father with the realisation that in his father’s house, his servants had a better life than the one he was living.
 Still, it can be ‘salted’ through the magnanimity of God.

 The beauty of the arrangement of the third parable is such that the problem was beyond effort.
 The solution was self-realisation and repentance.